Issues in Buddhist Sexual Ethics

 It's hard for us to understand the mentality behind this.
 Either all of this was perfectly acceptable in these societies and all the women felt perfectly fine about their husbands having sex with other women, or the married women didn't feel fine about this, but kept their mouths shut.
 But certainly that's not the case nowadays in the modern world.
 And so it would seem as though, again, the list of inappropriate sexual behavior needs to be expanded, rather than contracted, to include all these different forms of sexual relationships that cause problems, are destructive, and are based on obsession.

 The issues, then, with inappropriate sexual behavior are not just incorrect consideration and confusion, such as how we regard certain orifices of the body, but it's more about discontent and being overly desirous.
 We want to explore and experience more and more.
-Most people know that the anus is not a clean orifice, and that having sex in it can be dangerous from the health point of view.
 So the issue is obsession: discontent and obsession.
 Because of that, I think we need to expand the list of inappropriate behavior to include such things as indulging in high-risk sexual activity, engaging in activity in which we can transmit or contract a sexually transmitted disease, and so on.

 Also, when we talk about the issue of sex and discontent, we need to keep the cultural context in mind.
 If we look at average traditional Indians or average traditional Tibetans, for example, most are perfectly content to eat the exact same thing every day of their lives – such as rice and dhal (lentils) or noodle soup.
 Modern Western people are not similarly inclined.
 Western people like to be individual and they like to have variety.
 It's part of our culture.
 So, the same thing goes with respect to sexuality, just like with food.
 If the normal thing in our society is to eat the same thing everyday, then if we were to want to eat something else, that would be considered a case of being overly desirous and obsessive about food.
 It's understandable, then, that such a society would have the same attitude toward sexuality.